nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 ---------------------------------

 It is best to update your Nextcloud installation with every new point release, and to never skip any major releases.
-If you have skipped any major releases you can bring your Nextcloud current with these steps:
+While this requirement is being worked on, for the moment If you have skipped any major releases you can bring your Nextcloud current with these steps:

+If you are using a Snap package: sudo snap refresh nextcloud

+If you did **not** install via a Snap package:

 #.
 Add the repository of your current version
 #.
 Upgrade your current version to the latest point release